 Having a personal website is perhaps the cheapest and fastest route to build authority and become recognised as an expert in your field.
 While platforms like LinkedIn allow you to list your skills and get people to endorse you as a way of establishing yourself as an expert, a personal website provides a more organised platform to not only demonstrate those skills but also bring your body of work under one roof.
 Instead of sharing expert insights on several social media platforms and diffusing your efforts as it were, you can simply publish on your website and share across other platforms.

-As you publish useful content on your areas of interest people will start to recognise you as an expert and thought leader in those areas.
-Eventually, this will set you up for speaking gigs, seminar presentations, business engagements and other such opportunities that will amplify your impact, grow your influence and increase your income.
+As you publish useful content in your areas of interest, people will start to recognise you as an expert and thought leader in those areas.
+Eventually, this will set you up for speaking opportunities, seminar presentations, business engagements and other such platforms that will amplify your influence and impact while also generating income to make your work sustainable.

-It could even help you get a job or an appointment that you might be otherwise unqualified for.
+It could even help you get a job, appointment or contract that you might be otherwise unqualified for.
 Decision makers get to see the stuff you’re made of thus making it easy to ascertain your suitability without having to rely solely on your CV.
+I have personally experienced this over and over again.

 Build relationships that can help you